-The Air Land Integration Conference (formerly the Close Air Support Conference) will be held in Reading, United Kingdom on the 17th & 18th November 2020.
+The Air Land Integration Conference (formerly the Close Air Support Conference) will be held in Swindon, United Kingdom on the 8th & 9th June 2021.

 The aim of the ALI Conference is to provide an opportunity for military, government and industry personnel involved with Air Land Integration and Close Air Support programmes to share programme updates, future requirements, new technologies and Lessons Identified relating to ALI and CAS and contemporary operations.

 The name of the conference has been changed to better reflect military priorities in this area following the transition from Counter Insurgency Operational focus to Multi Domain War Fighting Operations.
 The conference will still examine the latest developments in Close Air Support but will also reflect on wider ALI challenges.

 The conference will share operational experiences and future strategies from militaries across Europe, North America and Middle East.

 The ALI Conference will be attended by requirements and acquisition officials from the Land and Air Systems divisions on national procurement bodies, as well as senior military Officers from nations across the world.
 Also present will be the senior management of the leading industry contractors providing relevant technologies.

 For security reasons we will only provide the conference location on request or to registered attendees.
 Please email digby.williams (at) omconf.com for the location.